galaxyproject/galaxy-hub/content/news/2022-02-galaxy-update/index.md

 </div>

-Two new positions were listed in the [Galaxy Career Center](/careers/index.md) recently.
+There are several new positions listed in the [Galaxy Career Center](/careers/index.md) recently.
 The Career Center lists any open Galaxy related positions that we know about.
 Currently there are openings at

+* The Open University, UK
+* Johns Hopkins University, US: 4 open positions!
+* RECETOX, Czechia
+* University of Freiburg, Germany
+* Pfizer, US
+* VIB, Belgium
-*
+* Cleveland Clinic, US

 </div>